 The COVID-19 Omnibus (Emergency Measures) Act 2020 was introduced in April 2020 to help Victorians manage during this challenging time.
 This included postponing new environment protection legislation that was intended to commence on 1 July 2020.

-The postponement of the commencement of the Environment Protection Amendment Act 2018 also means postponing the making of the subordinate legislation, including the proposed regulations and environment reference standards.
-The regulations and standards will be made closer to the new commencement date.
+The postponement of the commencement of the amended Environment Protection Act 2017 also meant postponing the making of the subordinate legislation, including the proposed regulations and ERS.

 Disclaimer: To the full extent permitted by law, EPA does not accept liability for any loss or damage suffered or for any claims whatsoever arising in any way from any party making a submission or any third party included, identified or named in a submission in any way or form.